CarbonClick’s blended basket approach

 If we don’t yet have a local project for your country, your offsets will be allocated to 100% international high-impact projects.

 Local baskets are currently available for United States, Australia and New Zealand.
 Due dilligence is being conducted on additional projects.

-Locale-specific flagship forest regeneration and conservation projects
+Our flagship forest conservation projects

 We have a passion for trees and want to support the reforestation of our planet.
-Our locale-specific projects are selected for the amazing value they add to the local community and focus on forest regeneration, conservation and biodiversity projects.
+Our locale-specific projects are selected for the value they add to the local community and focus on forest regeneration, conservation and biodiversity projects.